-Played by Sterling K. Brown
+Played By Sterling K. Brown

-Brown received an Emmy Award for Outstanding Lead Actor in a Drama Series as well as four consecutive nominations in the category.
+Brown has received an Emmy Award for Outstanding Lead Actor in a Drama Series as well as five consecutive nominations in the category.
 He also received a Golden Globe Award for Best Performance by an Actor in a Drama Series, becoming the first African American to win the category in the award show's 75-year history.

 Additionally, Brown made history by becoming the first African American actor to receive the SAG Award for Outstanding Male Actor in a Drama.
 He has also received two SAG Awards alongside his cast for Outstanding Performance by an Ensemble in a Drama Series, as well as the African-American Film Critics Association Best Actor Award for two consecutive years.
 In 2018, Brown was included in Time magazine's list of 100 most influential people in the world.

 Brown created Indian Meadows Productions in 2018 under a pact with 20th Century Fox Television.
 Headed up by Danielle Reardon, the company's chief mandate is to champion diversity through the development and production of entertaining, educational and inclusive projects across multiple forms of media, including film, broadcast, cable and streaming.
 Indian Meadows is attached to executive produce the limited series adaptation of author Esi Edugyan's award-winning novel "Washington Black" for 20th Television.
 Additionally, Indian Meadows will produce the upcoming Lionsgate action film "Shadow Force," with Brown and Kerry Washington attached to star.
-The film is written by Leon Chills and Joe Carnahan, with Washington's company Simpson Street and Made with Love Media also producing.
+The film is written by Leon Chills and Joe Carnahan with Washington's company Simpson Street and Made with Love Media also producing.

-Also in 2018, Brown co-starred in Marvel's Academy Award-winning film "Black Panther."
+Also in 2018, Brown co-starred in Marvel's Academy Award-nominated film "Black Panther."
 The blockbuster broke worldwide box office records with Brown earning a SAG Award alongside the ensemble cast.
 Brown also led the cast of Fox's sci-fi thriller "The Predator" and starred in the action film "Hotel Artemis," alongside Jodie Foster and Brian Tyree Henry.
 Brown previously co-starred in the drama "Marshall," receiving an NAACP Image Award nomination for his performance, and alongside Tina Fey in "Whiskey Tango Foxtrot."
 Additional film credits include "The Rhythm Section," "Angry Birds 2," "Our Idiot Brother," "The Suspect," "Righteous Kill," "Trust the Man" and "Spaceman."

 In 2016, Brown portrayed prosecutor Christopher Darden in FX's highly rated award-winning television event series "The People V. O.J.
 Simpson: American Crime Story."
 He won an Emmy Award and Critics' Choice Award for the role and was nominated for a Golden Globe, SAG Award and NAACP Image Award.